doubleSlashde/jEDM/README.md

 * for less efford of work, cause changes need just to be made at a single point of code
 * a perfect tuning between requested data over an entity graph and the object to object mapping with "Dozer"
 * avoidance of exceptions caused of lazy loading

+# How to use this framework

+Assuming you already have a database and two data models, the next step is to create a xml file with the name "central-rules.xml" that contains all object to object mapping rules and all specified entity graphs.
+After you filled that file correctly you can use the program API to start the framework.

+There is an example with customer data implmemented that gets loaded from a H2 database over an entity graph and mapped into the frontend.